 Memories fade and can be imperfect from the start.
 That’s why it is very critical to take photos of your car accident.
 Photos don’t lie, and they can be used by experts to reconstruct what happened during the accident and determine who was at fault.
-In some cases, photos may be the key to obtaining the best possible recovery in your personal injury claim.
+In some cases photos may be the key to obtaining the best possible recovery in your motor vehicle accident injury claim.

 It is important to note that the first thing you should do after your accident is to ensure that you, your passengers, and the occupants of any other vehicles involved in the accident get the emergency medical attention they need.
 Your priority should be to contact emergency services.

 Only after you’ve ensured that everyone is safe should you turn your attention to taking photos of the crash scene.
 If you are unable to do this yourself due to your injuries, ask someone at the scene to do it for you.